Chang Po-ling: Official memorial service in mainland China

 On February 24, 1951, Zhou Enlai (周恩来) went to Tianjin to attend a military meeting by the 20th Corps of the People's Volunteer Army.
 Once he arrived in Tianjin, he went to Chang's home to send his condolences and to deliver wreaths to pay his respects for Chang.
 On the ribbon, he wrote "Teacher Chang, may your teachings be passed down forever!
 Your student Zhou Enlai (周恩来) is here to pay his respects."
 On February 26, the Tianjin Daily posted a brief article that began with the title "Former President of Nankai University.
 Chang Po-ling Dies of Illness, His Obituary Stating that his Students should Continue to Support the People's Government".
-During the decades after his passing, Chang was virtually unmentioned by mainland Chinese newspapers.
+During the decades after his death, Chang was virtually unmentioned by mainland Chinese newspapers.
 After Chang's death, Zhou Enlai (周恩来), an alumnus of Nankai University and the then Premier of the People's Republic of China, personally sent his condolences to Chang's family.
 Commenting on Chang, Zhou said during the memorial service, "A person should be judged based on the historical background and situation in his time, and we should not judge a person from the past by today's standards.
 President Chang was progressive and patriotic when he was alive, and his commitment to education has benefited the people.
 The People's Government was very concerned about him when he was sick and hoped that he would recover soon.
 Unfortunately, he passed away suddenly."
 Due to the political environment at the time of Chang's passing, most people were afraid of the political repercussions and remained silent throughout the memorial service.

 Official memorial service in Taiwan

-At that time, Taiwan also showed condolences for Chang's death.
-Another version of Chang's written obituary was circuiting on the island, but it was proven to have been falsified by Chang's eldest son, Chang Xilu (张希陆).
-On February 27, 1951, after learning of Chang's death, Chiang Chung-cheng (蔣中正) wrote in his memoir that words could not describe how sad he was about it.
+Taiwan also expressed condolences for Chang's death.
+Another version of Chang's written obituary was circulating on the island, but it was later revealed to have been falsified by Chang's eldest son, Chang Xilu (张希陆).
+On February 27, 1951, upon learning of Chang's death, Chiang Chung-cheng (蔣中正) wrote in his memoir that words could not describe the depth of his sorrow.
 On March 31 the same year, organizations such as the Nankai University Taiwanese Student Association and the Chinese Kuomintang Reform Commission held a grand memorial service.
 Chiang Chung-cheng (蔣中正) presided over the ceremony and wrote the elegiac couplet "守正不屈，多士所宗" (Back translation: A man of uncompromising values, values people should follow).
 Attending the ceremony were Chang's close friends including Wang Chonghui (王寵惠), Chen Cheng (陳誠), Wang Shijie (王世杰), Zhang Lisheng (張厲生) and Zhang Jia (章嘉).